assignments-codex/level-1-assignments/week-6/day-5-assignment.md

 #### Objective

-Keyboard micro game from Lesson 11.
+App Lab Lesson 10 Color Sleuth.
+Core gameplay.

 #### Requirements

-1. Open Lesson 11 and complete one L11.5 Practice and one L11.6 Assessment.
-2. Build a tiny scene where arrow keys move a sprite and one goal exists.
+1. Grid of choices and a target color.
+2. Randomize the correct answer and handle guesses with `onEvent`.
+3. Track score or rounds and update the UI.

 #### Screenshots

 - Share link
-- One screenshot of the running scene
+- One screenshot of the game
-- One screenshot highlighting the keyboard code
+- One code screenshot showing randomize + guess handler

 #### Reflection

-- What felt different using keyboard input
+- What your random logic controls
-- One control tweak that helped
+- One UX improvement you added
-- One next feature you will add
+- One next feature

 #### Rubric (20 pts)

-- L11 items completed 0–5
+- Core loop implemented 0–5
-- Movement and goal visible 0–5
+- Score/rounds update 0–5
 - Screenshots clear 0–5
 - Reflection quality 0–5